-Wearable technologies, defined as portable devices that can be embedded in the user's outfit as part of the clothing or an accessory, enables data gathering, mostly related to health and fitness, over extended periods of time unobtrusively.
-Recent advancements in miniaturised electronics in parallel with the growing number of technologically adept, amongst our population, have fostered an increased interest in wearable technology and their use for clinical purposes.
-This is further supported by the recognised benefits derived from long-term monitoring of patients in real life environments, and the predicted reduction in healthcare costs following adoption of such technologies.
+the growing numbers of the technologically adept among our population, have fostered an increased interest in wearable technology and their use for clinical purposes.
+This is further supported by the recognised benefits derived from long-term monitoring of patients in real-life environments, and the predicted reduction in healthcare costs following adoption of such technologies.
+1 2

-Rehabilitation based on exercise therapy is recommended for people living with osteoarthritis (OA).
-Exercising conveys benefits for patients including reduced pain, enhanced joint function and quality of life.
-OA patients however are reluctant to adhere to prescribed rehabilitation program over long time periods, compromising and limiting the benefits of this intervention.
-Adherence increases during supervised exercise sessions but delivery of these is economically resourceful.
-Among the reasons leading to poor adherence, the majority are related to organisational issues such as time and locations concerns and conflicts with everyday commitments.
-Psychosocial issues, poor motivation and lack of understanding of the rehabilitation content and perceived benefits further affect adherence.
+Rehabilitation based on exercise therapy is ≥ recommended for people living with osteo-arthritis (OA).
+Exercising conveys benefits for patients, including reduced pain, enhanced joint function and quality of life.
+Patients with OA however are reluctant to adhere to prescribed rehabilitation programme over long time periods, thus compromising and limiting the benefits of this intervention.
+Adherence increases during supervised exercise sessions, but delivery of these is economically resource-ful.
+Among the reasons leading to poor adherence, the majority are related to organisational issues such as time and locations conand conflicts everyday commitments.6 Psychosocial issues, motivation and lack of understanding of the rehabilitation content and perceived benefits further affect adherence.

-Wearable technology gathering information relating to patients' function could potentially be used to provide feedback on accomplished goals in rehabilitation and inform treatment to maximise the benefit of care to each individual's specific need.
-Moreover being portable they will allow patient monitoring and guidance during exercise in their chosen environment overcoming organisational barriers to adherence.
-Despite the numerous wearable systems introduced in research scenarios, clinical adoption remains poor.
-Most of the studies conducted to date have focused on the validation and use of wearable technology in the laboratory environment.
-Moreover, the systems were confined to analysis and comparison of movement patterns between healthy and pathological populations with only few using the acquired data for feedback to patients and application in clinical practice.
-When wearable technology was used to measure complex descriptors of human movement, such as joint kinematics variables, usually acquired with laboratory based equipment, the systems used were cumbersome and difficult to operate by non-experts.
+Wearable technology gathering information relating to patients' functions could potentially be used to provide feedback on accomplished goals in rehabilitation and inform treatment to maximise the benefit of care according to each individual's specific need.
+Moreover, being portable, these will allow patient monitoring and guidance during exercise in their chosen environment overcoming organisational barriers to adherence.
+Despite the numerous wearable systems introduced in research scenarios, clinical adoption remains poor.8 Most of the studies conducted to date have focused on the validation and use of wearable technology in the laboratory environment.8-10 Moreover, the systems were confined to analysis and comparison of movement patterns between healthy and pathological populations with only few using the acquired data for feedback to patients and application in clinical practice.
+When wearable technology was used to measure complex descriptors of human movement, such as joint kinematics variables, usually acquired with laboratory-based equipment, 11-13 the systems used were cumbersome and difficult to operate by non-experts.
 Researchers have focused mainly on the engineering aspects of the technology with users' preferences receiving little attention.
-This in part explains the mismatch between the number of available technologies and their clinical adoption.
-Questions like: Are the measures collected and analysed within research practice beyond their mathematical correctness of easy interpretation for clinical use?; How can they be employed by patients or clinicians in the management of disabilities?; How can additional information change patients' attitude towards rehabilitation regimes?; How would they like the extra information being utilised?; Which form of feedback is preferred?
-How long would patients wear a device?; And What should it look like?; remain answered.
+14 This in part explains the mismatch between the number of available technologies and their clinical adoption.
+There are questions that remain unanswered.
+For example: (1) Do the measures collected and analysed within the research practice go beyond their mathematical correctness of easy interpretation for clinical use?
+(2) How can these measures be employed by patients or clinicians in the management of disabilities?
+(3) How can additional information change patients' attitude towards rehabilitation regimes?
+(4) How would they like the extra information to be utilised?
+(5) Which form of feedback is preferred?
+(6) How long would patients wear such a device?
+(7) What should it look like?

 The few studies that have explored patients requirements have identified that patients want systems to be small, with minimal interference with their everyday tasks, and be easy to use.
-Few if any of the technologies developed to date reflect these requirements.
+14-16 Few if any of the technologies developed to date reflect these requirements.
 Patients' and health professionals' preferences should be an integral part in the design process of the technology for it to progress into clinical practice and ultimately lead to patient benefit.
 The questions reported above should be rigorously explored at an early stage of the design process.